Application for 2023 CLOSED

 Joint Committee by ESOR and the Department of Biomedical Imaging and Image-Guided Therapy, Medical University of Vienna:

 Alexander R. Margulis Fellowship

-On the occasion of the 100th birthday of Prof. Alexander R. Margulis, the European Society of Radiology (ESR) is proud to announce the launch of a new fellowship aimed at young radiologists from Eastern and South-Eastern Europe who recently completed their board certification or are about to complete their residency soon.
+On the occasion of the 100th birthday of Prof. Alexander R. Margulis in 2021, the European Society of Radiology (ESR) was proud to announce the launch of a new fellowship aimed at young radiologists from Eastern and South-Eastern Europe who recently completed their board certification or are about to complete their residency soon.

 Fellowship in MR-Imaging